 This example shows that behavior related to unexpected income is very different from set income.
 Individuals do not see their money as one big pool; instead, they set mental accounts that relate to the goals they have.

 So when an additional income is received at one time, rather than spread over a period, individuals will be more likely to spend money on things they usually wouldn’t.
-This pattern highlights the importance of framing, as that can change the way spending or receiving money is perceived.
+This pattern highlights the importance of framing in your design, as that can change the way spending or receiving money is perceived.

 After searching various comparison sites for the best option, I narrowed it down to two choices.
 Both were around €100, had the same rating, and perceived quality.
 The deciding factor ended up being that with one of the options, I would receive a €30 rebate.
 Hence giving me an additional €30 that I would be able to spend freely.